wp-plugins/updraftplus/readme.txt

 = I lost my encryption key - what can I do? =

 Nothing, probably.
 That's the point of an encryption key - people who don't have it can't get the data.
 Hire an encryption expert to build a super computer to try to break the encryption by brute force, at a price.

-= I found a bug.
-What do I do? =

-Contact me!
-This is a complex plugin and the only way I can ensure it's robust is to get bug reports and fix the problems that crop up.
-Please turn on debugging mode and send me the log if you can find it.
-Include as much information as you can when reporting (PHP version, your blog's site, the error you saw and how you got to the page that caused it, etcetera).
-If you can send a patch, that's even better.

 = My site was hacked, and I have no backups!
 I thought UpdraftPlus was working!
 Can I kill you? = No, there's no warranty or guarantee, etc. It's completely up to you to verify that UpdraftPlus is working correctly.
 If it doesn't then that's unfortunate, but this is a free plugin.